arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/18.smart-compressor-app-note/content.md

 ![Electrical connections of the monitoring system](assets/connection-diagram.png)

-The Opta PLC will be powered with an external 24 VDC power supply connected to it's screw terminals `+` and `-` respectively.
+The Opta PLC will be powered by an external 24 VDC power supply connected to its screw terminals labeled `+` and `-` respectively.

 ![Opta power supply connection](assets/opta-power.png)